Government of West Virginia: Judicial branch

 The state trial courts of general jurisdiction are the West Virginia Circuit Courts, There are 31 judicial circuits, each made up of one or more counties, with a total of 70 Circuit Judges.
 Domestic cases are handled by Family Courts.
 There are 27 Family Court Circuits with a total of 45 judges.
 Local judges are elected in non-partisan elections to serve eight-year terms on a non-partisan basis.
 Small claims and misdemeanor case are heard by magistrates elected for four years, with between two and ten in each county, based on population.
 Magistrates are not lawyers.

 The West Virginia Supreme Court of Appeals is the state supreme court.
 There is an Intermediate Court of Appeals of West Virginia which only hears civil and administrative appeals.
 Criminal appeals go directly from the Circuit Court to the Supreme Court.
 By tradition, the position of "Chief Justice" rotates yearly.
 It primarily brings extra administrative duties.

-Most recently, all members of the Supreme Court were impeached.